davezap/Better-Burning-Barrels/README.md

 <!-- ----------------------------------------------------------------------- -->
 ## Fireplace Type Options

+Conversely, these options only relate to fireplaces and will be ignored by barrels.

 ### Tripod [true or false (default)]
 Deploys a cooking tripod over the fire.